MicheleTornetta/mvc-tech-blog/instructions.md

 ---choose to sign up
 ------prompted to create a username and password
 ---click on the sign-up button
-------user credentials are saved and I am logged into the site

 ------WHEN I revisit the site I am prompted to enter my username and password
 ---WHEN I am signed in to the site
 ------I see navigation links for the homepage, the dashboard, and the option to log out